Multi-Axis/multi-axis-graphs/Doc/Server.md

 * URL:s ending with `[ip]:8080/dashboard` will lead to dashboard.
 * `[ip]:8080/static/` is used to deliver javascript and css files.
-* `[ip]:8080/item/:server/:item` (for example, item/ohtu1/cpu) leads to specific graphs for items, and is also currently (somewhat stupidly) used to deliver JSON files which has some "amusing" side effects with client-side web caching.
+* `[ip]:8080/item/:server/:item` (for example *item/ohtu1/cpu*) leads to specific graphs for items, and is also currently (somewhat stupidly) used to deliver JSON files which has some "amusing" side effects with client-side web caching.
 * Incorrect URL:s will result in 404 errors.

-The server is *probably* protected against typical sql injection attacks, but will happily send all kinds of wacky stuff from front end's "Model details" field to the forecast models, so be warned.
+The server is *probably* protected against typical sql injection attacks, but will happily send all kinds of wacky stuff from front end's *"Model details"* field to the forecast models, so be warned.

 Currently most errors are handled elegantly by `log.Fatal(err)`, e.g. server dies on purpose if something goes wrong.
+This includes problems with the database or Habbix...